 - Explain your pancreatic cancer surgical treatment options.

-- Recommend the option that takes into account the type and stage of pancreatic cancer, along with the goals of surgery.
+- Suggest the option that considers the type and stage of pancreatic cancer, along with the goals of surgery.

 - Discuss the risks and benefits of the procedure and describe the recovery process.

 You will also make decisions together about adding radiation or medical oncology to your treatment plan either before or after surgery.